-Where required by law, contractual arrangements with government authorities and in the event of emergencies, Gowrie Victoria may provide personal information about children and their families to:
+Where required or permitted by law, contractual arrangements with government authorities and in the event of emergencies, Gowrie Victoria may provide personal information about children and their families to:

 Gowrie Victoria may also disclose personal information to any other person or organisation after getting approval from families.